 - Will you be partaking in adventure activities?

 If you find yourself having to file a claim, the process is usually straightforward.
 Collect, and make copies of all receipts, reports, and other documentation supporting your claim.
-Then, call the insurer's support line or fill out the forms online.
+Then, call the insurance provider's support line or fill out the forms online.

-Once your form is returned to the insurer, they will assess your claim and may request additional information.
+Once your form is returned to the insurance provider, they will assess your claim or request additional information.
 After their investigation concludes, you should be issued a reimbursement within a few weeks, however, each situation is unique.

-Willing to give up your to-go coffee for a month and secure some peace of mind?
-Still contemplating your odds of needing travel insurance?
-Don’t risk it!
 A couple of dollars a day could end up saving you hundreds, if not thousands of dollars in the event of an emergency.
-With Rates.ca you can compare cheap travel insurance quotes and be prepared for your next trip.
+With RATESDOTCA you can compare cheap travel insurance quotes and be prepared for your next trip.

 Don't waste time calling around for travel insurance

 Use RATESDOTCA to shop around, and compare multiple quotes at the same time.